 If one thing is clear from the AIFMD, it’s that the relationship between AIFMs and depositaries is about to fundamentally change.
 In fact, we believe that the appointment of a depositary may prove to be one of the most important decisions that an AIFM makes under the new regulatory regime.

 According to the AIFMD, fund managers are required to appoint an independent third-party depositary for each of their funds.
-Under the new rules, the depositary fulfils three primary functions on behalf of the AIFM: cash flow monitoring; the safekeeping and recordkeeping of assets; and the oversight of certain operational AIFM functions.
+Under the new rules, the depositary fulfils three primary functions (PDF 80KB) on behalf of the AIFM: cash flow monitoring; the safekeeping and recordkeeping of assets; and the oversight of certain operational AIFM functions.

 To drive home the gravity of the role, the directive asks depositaries to take on greater responsibility for the funds they are servicing.
 This essentially makes them liable for loss of assets at any point in the chain of custody, as well as for pricing errors which have occurred in the alternative investment funds (AIFs).
 So as not to be liable for such errors, the depositary has to prove that it has sufficient processes and procedures in place.
 It needs escalation plans so that identified errors are either addressed with the AIFM or, where necessary, reported to the regulators.